atreyasha/dotfiles/docs/develop.md

         4.  ensure all `$USER` are replaced with `$HOME` to avoid hard-coding

+        5.  replace `sh` with `bash` where possible

-        5.  add this as an extra test case, could be useful so one does not have to remember it always
+        6.  add this as an extra test case, could be useful so one does not have to remember it always

 2.  **TODO** Backup